covenantproject/cov-healthpro-webui/README.md

 # cov-healthpro-webui
 Covenant Web UI for health professionals

-This is the web interface/dashboard for health professionals for Covenant.
+This repo contains the source code of the web interface/dashboard for health professionals for Covenant.

-Note that translations of mobile application user interface into multiple languages are in the cov-translate repo.

 Website: https://covn.org